chipmuenk/pyfda/docs/source/manual/index.rst

 ~~~~~~~~~~~~~~~

 A copy of ``pyfda/pyfda_log.conf`` is created in ``<USER_HOME>/.pyfda/pyfda_log.conf``
-where it can be edited to control logging behaviour.
+where it can be edited to control logging behaviour:

+.. include:: pyfda_conf_log.rst

 pyfda_rc.py
 ~~~~~~~~~~~~~~~